angeloashmore/react-shopify-hooks/README.md

 - `product` &mdash; All product variant data for the provided product variant ID
 - `actions` &mdash; Collection of functions related to the product variant
-  - `addToCheckout` &mdash; Add the product variant to the global checkout
+  - `addToCheckout(checkoutId?)` &mdash; Add the product variant to a checkout.
+    Defaults to the global checkout.
 - `error` &mdash; Error message if fetching product variant data failed

+---

 ### `useShopifyAuth`